 Full Table Data Replication

-Full table data replication mechanism allows users to Replicate Databases by making a replica of the entire database by copying the existing, new and updated data from their data source to a destination of their choice.
+Full table data replication mechanism allows users to Replicate Databases by making a replica of the entire database by copying the existing, new, and updated data from their data source to a destination of their choice.
 This method is exceptionally beneficial for users that delete records manually or if their source databases do not have a suitable column for carrying out log-based or key-based replication mechanisms.

-Limitations of Replicating Databases using Full Table Data Replication
+Advantages of Replicating Databases using Full Table Data Replication

 - It requires more processing power.